Is Flipping Houses a Profitable Strategy in 2025?

 Whether or not flipping houses is likely to be a profitable strategy depends on two main factors:

-Firstly, how accurately you are able to estimate buying and likely selling prices and related costs.
 Secondly, how do you see property prices performing over your time of ownership?
-If you take too long to develop or simply sell the property it gets harder and harder to predict the market and ultimately your selling price.
+If you take too long to develop or simply sell the property it gets harder and harder to predict the market and ultimately your selling price as over a long time line the property market is difficult to predict.
+There are trends like the 18 year real estate market cycle which show when a potential UK house price crash could be coming.

-Here’s what some experts forecast:
+Here’s what some industry experts forecast: